Photo: Simon Gee / Polar Bears International

 Polar Bear Week is the first week of November!

-This year the dates are October 30th-November 5th.
-You can help by joining our efforts to raise awareness about sea ice loss and the impacts on polar bears, using the tools and resources below.
+This year the dates are October 27-November 2.
+You can help by joining our efforts to celebrate the bears and raise awareness about the challenges they face in a warming Arctic, using the tools and resources below.

 Create Your Own Content